root-project/doxyvers/README.md

 This tool assumes that the doxygen documentation for all versions has a common and browsable ("index"-able) parent directory containing the files of this repository.

+See the top of `selectversion.js` for configuration options, and adjust the style / colors / width in `dropdown.css`.